dotpy3/apartment-alert/README.md

 This will run the program in the background.

+## How this could be made better
+Currently, the program only scraps Kamernet.
+It would be really awesome if we could also scrap all the private Facebook groups (Amsterdam Apartments, Rooms in Amsterdam...) where there are room postings.

 ## Do you know of a room in Amsterdam?
 I made this program because it's super hard to find a room at a reasonable price in Amsterdam.
 Send me an e-mail at [gourlaoueneric@gmail.com](mailto:gourlaoueneric@gmail.com) if you know of one!